Portfolio

 In Venice they say, "White stone, black ass."

 The concept of the atrium was to give the owners the ability to stroll freely within the spaces especially during the long winter seasons.
-The verticalityof the space was defined by eight square metal columns offset from al four corners.
-(Unlike the table that I designed a few yearsearlier).
+The verticality of the space was defined by eight square metal columns offset from all four corners.
+(Unlike the table that I designed a few years earlier).
 The atrium is paved in pink marble.
 The edges of the three shallow steps that connect the entrance to the atrium comprised of white marble to alert to their presence.
 This detail was intended to be a tribute to one of Venice’s not-so-well known saying: “Pietra bianca culo nero”(“White stone, black ass“).

-The steps of the venetian bridges have ben completely smoothed out by the many who walked on them since time immemorial.
-When the steps aer wet either when ti rains, or when the fog rises or the acqua alta inundates indiscriminately the city, they become slippery and the chances ofslipping multiply immensely resulting in aches and pains.
+The steps of the Venetian bridges have been completely smoothed out by the many who walked on them since time immemorial.
+When the steps are wet either when it rains, or when the fog rises or the acqua alta inundates indiscriminately the city, they become slippery and the chances of slipping multiply immensely resulting in aches and pains.

-To warn of this ‘danger,’ a strip of white stone was place at the edges of each step to remind the adage: “Pietra bianca culo nero.”
-The internal open stair is made with oak.
-One side is supported by the wall of the kitchen, whereas the other side is supported by metal rods that hang from the spandrel above, being both structural are functional.
+To warn of this ‘danger,’ a strip of white stone was placed at the edges of each step to remind the adage: “Pietra bianca culo nero.”
+The internal open stair is made of oak.
+One side is supported by the wall of the kitchen, whereas the other side is supported by metal rods that hang from the spandrel above, being both structural and functional.

 I envisioned the exterior walls in the distinctive brick used by Ron Thom in his Massey College, hence the ‘Clay House.’